artyom-beilis/skyhopper/README.md

 - `↻` button - reset alignment
 - `∠` with `-`/`+` buttons - change FOV
 - `★` with `-`/`+` - modify stars magnitude

+## Watch List

+A user can create custom watch list in advance to browse them easily during the night.
+There is `List` option in "Settings" menu.
+It has  `[edit]` control to open watch list editing tool/

+A watch list is defined by a simple list of object names separated by space, new lines or commas.
+For example below the "default" list:

+    M411, M47, M49, M50, M44, M45

+Several named lists can be defined by giving watch list a name followed by `:`:

+    clusters: M41 M47 M49
+     M50 M44 M45
+    dbstars: Polaris, "Cor Caroli"

+Lists can be selected by pressing `<` and `>' buttons in "Lists" control.
+When the list is selected two buttons `<` and `>` are shown in main screen under "Align" button.
+They allow browsing the objects forward and backward.
+The current selected object's name is shown under the conrols.

+The watch lists are stored at your phone on per domain basis.
+They are kept even when you reopen the app.

+_Note:_ if you accessing the app from different location (for example from local server) than it is stored saparetly, so prepare the list in advance.

+## User Objects

+This application does not contain every possible star or DSO.
+If you want to access objects that are not listed in the database you can add them via "User Objects" in settings menu.

+User object are defined in CSV format when first column contains object name, second right ascension (RA) and the third the declination (DEC).
+Both RA and DEC can be given as decimal degrees (0-360 for RA and -90 +90 for DEC) or in hour/degree with minutes and seconds.
+Seconds may be omitted.
+Fields can be separated by spaces, by ":" or by apropriate symbols like "h", "m", "s", "d".
+For example

+- RA: `170.6358`, `11:22:32.6`, `11h 22m 32.6s`, `11h 22' 32.6''`, `11 22′ 32.6″`, `11 22 32.6`, `11:32`
+- DEC: `-87.3757`, `-87:22:32.6`, `-87d 22m 32.6s`, `-87d 22' 32.6''`, `-87° 22′ 32.6″`, `-87 22 32.6`, `-87:22`

+This is an example of such a list:

+    V1405,23h 24m 48s, +61° 11′ 15″
+    Pluto,19:55:16,-22:13:42

+The user objects are stored at your phone on per domain basis.
+They are kept even when you reopen the app.

+_Note:_ if you accessing the app from different location (for example from local server) than it is stored separetly, so prepare the list in advance.

 ## Equatorial Mount Users